Superintendent Aldarelli, Board President Patel, and Edison Township Board of Education,

 Edison’s students deserve better than this politically-motivated move, which was done in a manner that provided no transparency or opportunity for public comment.
 The majority of Edison community members, including immigrants like us, support diversity and inclusion.
 Many of us are LGBTQIA+ ourselves or have loved ones who identify as LGBTQIA+ and are invested in making our community a welcoming and affirming place for all LGBTQIA+ students.

-We ask that you reinstate Policy 5756 immediately, and engage in learning and growth that will result in better outcomes for our most vulnerable populations of students.
+We ask that you reaffirm your commitment to keeping Student Policy 5756, and commit to engage in learning and growth that will result in better outcomes for our most vulnerable populations of students.

 Sincerely,